 - ENTRANCE LOAN COUNSELING FOR FIRST-TIME BORROWERS - All first-time Federal Direct Loan borrowers must complete loan entrance counseling.
-Entrance counseling for direct loans can be completed online at studentloans.gov. - EXIT LOAN COUNSELING All borrowers of Federal Direct loan funds are required to have an exit counseling during their final semester, if their enrollment status drops below half-time, or if they withdraw from the college.
-Students will be notified when Exit Loan Counseling needs to be completed.
+Entrance counseling for direct loans can be completed online at studentaid.gov. - EXIT LOAN COUNSELING All borrowers of Federal Direct loan funds are required to have an exit counseling during their final semester, if their enrollment status drops below half-time, or if they withdraw from the college.
+Students will be notified when Exit Loan Counseling needs to be completed. - ANNUAL STUDENT LOAN ACKNOWLEDGMENT All students & parent borrowers must acknowledge that they have reviewed the student loan history at studentaid.gov.